kdggavkc/LogRelay/README.md

 # LogRoute
 Assign functions to logger levels to conveniently manipulate and handle messages in one method call.
+Serves as a quick and easy replacement for handlers, though not as powerful.

 ## Examples
 ```
 from logroute import LogRouter
-import logging

 def send_to_datadog(msg, **kwargs):
     event_type = kwargs.get('event_type')